-With around 50 of our own screens operating every month, and more than 160 Associates, Moviola is one of the largest rural film schemes in Europe.
-Our rural cinema service is made up of three elements:
+With around 50 of our own screens operating every month and more than 250 Associates, Moviola is one of the largest community film exhibitors in Europe.
+Our community cinema service is made up of three elements:

-- A complete cinema service for village halls and other rural venues across Dorset, Hampshire, Wiltshire and parts of Somerset and Devon.
+A complete cinema service for village halls and other community venues across Dorset, Hampshire, Wiltshire and parts of Somerset and Devon.
 For more information click on Venues or any of the county buttons on the main menu.

-- A programming and film booking service for individual rural venues and touring schemes across the UK.
+A programming and film booking service for individual community venues and touring schemes across the UK.
 For more information please visit our Associate Registration page.

 Dorset DT9 6LL